 Right now, your child probably feels helpless.
 Address this feeling by providing opportunities to be helpful and to make decisions.

 Discuss or even sketch your child’s life path so far.
 What changes have already happened?
 Your child may have experienced

 - Starting school

 - Getting a new pet

 Talk about why these changes happened.
 What was good and not so good about each change?

 What did your child learn from each experience?
-How did he get through it, and what coping skills has he learned?
-Discuss the idea that every time your child experiences a big change, he’s stronger and more prepared for the next one.
+How did they get through it, and what coping skills have they learned?
+Discuss the idea that every time your child experiences a big change, they’re stronger and more prepared for the next one.

-Similarly, your child can draw a “Before” and “After” picture illustrating a change that he has already coped with successfully.
+Similarly, your child can draw a “Before” and “After” picture illustrating a change they previously coped with successfully.
 Talk about the experience of that change using the same questions described above.

 It may feel scary now, but you and your child will adjust to the change together.
 Along the way, you’ll learn new strategies and skills for handling the changes that inevitably occur in life.

 Looking for additional resources?
 Perhaps create a special Big Life Journal time with your child where you can sit together, read the journal stories and do a few pages.
 Grab your child’s favorite snack and spend some quality time just focusing on your child.
 Check out our Guide to Making the Most of Your Big Life Journal for more fun and easy to implement ideas.